Michael Corleone

-Michael Corleone is a fictional character and the protagonist of Mario Puzo's 1969 novel The Godfather.
+Michael Corleone is a fictional character and the protagonist of Mario Puzo's 1969 novel The Godfather, as well as the villain protagonist of the movie trilogy it launched.
 In the three Godfather films, directed by Francis Ford Coppola, Michael was portrayed by Al Pacino, for which he was twice nominated for Academy Awards.
 Michael is the youngest son of Vito Corleone, a Sicilian immigrant who builds a Mafia empire.
 Upon his father's death, Michael succeeds him as the don of the Corleone crime family.

 In June 2003, Michael Corleone was recognized as the 11th most iconic villain in film history by the American Film Institute, although some critics consider him to be a tragic hero.
 The British film magazine Empire selected Michael Corleone as the 11th greatest movie character, with Pacino's performance as Michael Corleone widely regarded as one of the greatest performances in cinematic history.

 Family

 Born on March 23, 1920, to Mafia don Vito Corleone (Marlon Brando) and his wife Carmela (Morgana King), Michael has two older brothers, Santino "Sonny" Corleone (James Caan) and Frederico "Fredo" Corleone (John Cazale), and a younger sister, Constanzia "Connie" Corleone (Talia Shire).
-The family consigliere, Tom Hagen (Robert Duvall), is their informal adopted brother.
+The family consigliere, Tom Hagen (Robert Duvall), is their informally adopted brother.